Skip to main content

 Healthcare Practitioners and Technical Occupations — LQ = 1.39

-Community and Social Service Occupations — LQ = 1.14
+Installation, Maintenance, and Repair Occupations — LQ = 1.14

 Occupations with the Highest Average Wages